dssg/ushine-learning/README.md

 Location: [dssg-integration](https://github.com/ekala/Ushahidi_Web/tree/dssg-integration)

-This is a PHP plugin that for he Ushahidi platform.
+This is a PHP plugin that for the Ushahidi platform.
 Note: this plugin requires some core changes into the Ushahidi platform in order to show its results.
 We hope these changes will be incorporated into Ushahidi 2.x and 3.0.

 It functions by running the **Flask Webapp** on a server and making REST calls to the `rest_api`.
 These access the toolkit and machine learning functionality we provide.
 There is also a SQLAlchemy database that mirrors the important information from the Ushahidi app which we need for (1) updating the classifer and (2) detecting duplicate messages.